Non-classifiability of Ergodic Flows up to Time Change: Preliminaries

 \end{enumerate} \end{defn}

 We will often call words in $W_{n}$\emph{ $n$-words} or \emph{$n$-blocks}, while a general concatenation of symbols from $\Sigma$ is called a \emph{string}.
-We also associate a symbolic shift with a construction sequence: Let $\mathbb{K}$ be the collection of $x\in\Sigma^{\mathbb{Z}}$ such that every finite contiguous substring of $x$ occurs inside some $w\in W_{n}$.
+A \emph{substring} of a string $x$ is a string of symbols that occur consecutively within $x.$ We also associate a symbolic shift with a construction sequence: Let $\mathbb{K}$ be the collection of $x\in\Sigma^{\mathbb{Z}}$ such that every finite substring of $x$ occurs as a substring of some $w\in W_{n}$.
 Then $\mathbb{K}$ is a closed shift-invariant subset of $\Sigma^{\mathbb{Z}}$ that is compact since $\Sigma$ is finite. \begin{rem*} The symbolic shifts built from construction sequences can be realized as transformations built by cutting-and-stacking constructions.
 Spacers are not used in our constructions until Section \ref{sec:Transfer}. \end{rem*} In order to be able to unambiguously parse elements of $\mathbb{K}$ we will use construction sequences consisting of uniquely readable words. \begin{defn} Let $\Sigma$ be an alphabet and $W$ be a collection of finite words in $\Sigma$.
 Then $W$ is \emph{uniquely readable} if and only if whenever $u,v,w\in W$ and $uv=pws$ with $p$ and $s$ strings of symbols in $\Sigma$, then either $p$ or $s$ is the empty word. \end{defn}

-Moreover, our $(n+1)$-words will be strongly uniform in the $n$-words as defined below. \begin{defn} We call a construction sequence $\left(W_{n}\right)_{n\in\mathbb{N}}$ \emph{uniform} if there is a summable sequence $(\varepsilon_{n})_{n\in\mathbb{N}}$ of positive numbers and for each $n\in\mathbb{N}$ a map $d_{n}:W_{n}\to(0,1)$ such that for all words $w'\in W_{n+1}$ and $w\in W_{n}$ we have
+Moreover, our $(n+1)$-words will be strongly uniform in the $n$-words as defined below. \begin{defn} We call a construction sequence $\left(W_{n}\right)_{n\in\mathbb{N}}$ \emph{uniform} if there is a summable sequence $(\varepsilon_{n})_{n\in\mathbb{N}}$ of positive numbers, and for each $n\in\mathbb{N},$ a map $d_{n}:W_{n}\to(0,1)$ such that for all words $w'\in W_{n+1}$ and $w\in W_{n}$ we have